-Donny Able, Gary Moore, Brian Meredith, David Hall, Phil Barnhouse, Robert Williams, John Thomson, Kevin Waddle, Dole Huff, Jason Varble, Mike Sharp, Ronnie Griffin, Shelby Clements, Jack Porter, Kyle Maki, Steve Roby, Brad Eschman, Darrell Vincent, Todd Bradbury, Kerry Stout, Troy Baumgardner, Jim Cash, and Mike Gravens all took part in the annual Clem Haskins Hilltopper Basketball camp in June, and their picture appeared in the paper this month.
+Donny Able, Gary Moore, Brian Meredith, David Hall, Phil Barnhouse, Robert Williams, John Thomson, Kevin Waddle, Dole Huff, Jason Varble, Mike Sharp, Ronnie Griffin, Shelby Clements, Jack Porter, Kyle Maki, Steve Roby, Brad Eschman, Darrell Vincent, Todd Bradbury, Kerry Stout, Troy Baumgardner, Jim Cash, and Mike Gravens all took part in the annual Clem Haskins Hilltopper Basketball camp in June, and their picture appeared in a July paper.

 Joe Brown of LJ caught a 14 pound catfish in a pond up around Boston.

-Down in Lebanon Junction, they’re looking for lights so Otto Ballou, Ardell Holbert, Jimmy McGee, Tom Barnes, Gerald Tamme, and Jake Vincent can continue their horseshoe tournament even when it gets dark.
+They're looking for lights so Otto Ballou, Ardell Holbert, Jimmy McGee, Tom Barnes, Gerald Tamme, and Jake Vincent can continue their horseshoe tournament even when it gets dark in Lebanon Junction.

-Did you know that Amelia Samuels was Lebanon Junction postmaster for 30 years, and that she retired from it 20 years ago?
-She and her husband Will celebrate their 65th anniversary on July 10.
+And did you know that Amelia Samuels was Lebanon Junction postmaster for 30 years, and that she had retired from it 20 years earlier?
+She and her husband would celebrated their 65th anniversary on July 10.

 Louis Torok, better known as Ripp Ronay, was pictured on the front page painting a mural scene of Oregon mountains on the side of Mike Rizor's truck trailer.

-The crew of Bullitt County television channel 12 (remember them?) were photographed by John Roberts as they interviewed Roger Shelburne, owner of Shelburne Fabrics Shop.
+Bullitt County television channel 12 (remember them?) were photographed by John Roberts as they interviewed Rogers Shelburne, owner of Shelburne Fabrics Shop.

 Little Joani Johnson was pictured enjoying the waters of the Maryville pool along with her mother, Lisa, and Julie McNeese.